supervisely/docs/collaboration/teams.md

 # Teams

-Supervisely allows you to manage and develop datasets, models, custom extensions and many other entities.
+Supervisely allows you to manage and develop datasets, models, apps and many other entities.
 It is important to understand how we organize users, resources and access permissions.

 ![](teams-diagramm.png)